papivot/cluster-api-aws/README.md

 ```shell
 clusterawsadm alpha bootstrap create-stack
 ```
-This should take a while but create the similar IAM objects in the AWS account
+This should take a while but creates the IAM objects, similar to the output below, in the AWS account

 ```console
 Resource |Type |Status